-Join Ron Buencamino for an in-depth discussion in this video MVC fundamentals, part of Understanding the Model-View-Controller Design Pattern in iOS.
+Join Ron Buencamino for an in-depth discussion in this video MVC fundamentals, part of Learning the Model-View-Controller Design Pattern in iOS.

 - When we talk about the Model-View-Controller design pattern, otherwise known as MVC, we are referring to a high-level design pattern that concerns itself with the global architecture of an application.
 Within this design pattern, objects are classified by the type of role that they play within the system.
 There are three role types that an object can fall into, model, view, or controller.
 The separation of these roles also defines how the three communicate with one another.